How to Get Cast on HBO’s New ‘Harry Potter’ Series

 As for how to get Bevan’s attention in the audition room, she shared in an interview with the SAG-AFTRA Foundation that she notices “when an actor comes in and they’ve really prepped.”

-“They’ve really thought about it, they’ve got an idea, they’ve got a way of doing it, they’re ready to take direction and make adjustments, I think that’s the really key thing,” she says.
-"Don’t get locked into some idea.
+“They’ve really thought about it, they’ve got an idea, they’ve got a way of doing it, they’re ready to take direction and make adjustments—I think that’s the really key thing,” she said.
+“Don’t get locked into some idea.
 Be ready to take direction.
 But I think the best way to do that is to be prepped.”

 How does the casting process work for “Harry Potter”?